stcarrez/ada-keystore/README.md

 # TL;DR

-AKT is a tool to store protect your sensitive information and documents by encrypting them in secure keystore (AES-256, HMAC-256).
+AKT is a tool to store and protect your sensitive information and documents by encrypting them in secure keystore (AES-256, HMAC-256).

 Create the keystore and protect it with your gpg key: